The core values story of Roger

 Roger Freeman has worked at Meritor building axles for over 32 years, but what’s more impressive is that he has been a volunteer firefighter for over 38 years!
 He started as a junior firefighter when he was 14 years old and his dad has to drive him to calls.
 He is passionate about helping others and is dedicated to helping his community.

 Early on in pre-production, we conducted multiple pre-interviews so we could get a thorough understanding of our main character, Roger, and the key points in his life that define who he is and why he does what he does.
-Before we even arrived in North Carolina we had the storyline completed and knew exactly what we needed out of the interview and b-roll shots.
-This approach really helped us maximize our three days on location and focus on quality of over quantity.
+This is all part of our extensive creative process.
+Before we even arrived in North Carolina we had the storyline for the core values story completed and knew exactly what we needed out of the interview and b-roll shots.
+This approach really helped us maximize our three days on location and focus on quality over quantity.